MRI Scan : All you need to know

 Most of the human body is made up of water molecules, which consist of hydrogen and oxygen atoms.
-At the centre of each hydrogen atom is an even smaller particle, called a proton.
+At the center of each hydrogen atom is an even smaller particle, called a proton.
 Protons are like tiny magnets and are very sensitive to magnetic fields.

-When you lie under the powerful scanner magnets, the protons in your body line up in the same direction, in the same way that a magnet can pull the needle of a compass.
+When you lie under the powerful scanner magnets, the protons in your body line up in the same direction, in the same way, that a magnet can pull the needle of a compass.

 Short bursts of radio waves are then sent to certain areas of the body, knocking the protons out of alignment.
 When the radio waves are turned off, the protons realign.
 This sends out radio signals, which are picked up by receivers.